 Earlier on March 19th, 2020 they launched the Galaxy A52 so it’s actually an upgrade from the previous generation where apart from the internals everything seems exactly similar.
 Now maybe you think what’s the point to knowing about an old phone where other features haven’t changed.

 Here Samsung plays the trick and actually managed to offer Galaxy A52s 5G at the same price and since there’s no sacrifice here feature-wise or price-wise the phone is worth recommending over the older model.

 Look and design-wise it’s a nice phone and here Samsung is providing the same polycarbonate material although the quality is good and we do not have any complaints because the Galaxy A52 was a good-looking device.

-The Galaxy A52s 5G also sports similar color options, quad-camera placements, identical battery, stereo speakers, IP 67 rating, and uses a very good quality immersive AMOLED display for media consumption.
+The Galaxy A52s 5G also sports similar color options, quad-camera placements, identical battery, stereo speakers, and IP 67 rating, and uses a very good quality immersive AMOLED display for media consumption.

 But with the Galaxy A52s, Samsung has added a couple of improved features and specifications.
-It has a 120Hz display with a 240Hz touch sampling rate, a new Qualcomm Snapdragon 778G SoC that performs better than the Snapdragon 750G found in the A52.
+It has a 120Hz display with a 240Hz touch sampling rate, and a new Qualcomm Snapdragon 778G SoC that performs better than the Snapdragon 750G found in the A52.

 |Display||6.50-inch Super AMOLED, (2,400×1,080 pixels), 120Hz, 800 nits (HBM)|